Yasmeen-Begum/MTech_AIML-417/2.Sorting Techniques/1.BubbleSort/Buublesort.md

 Observation for the Bubble Sort
 -------------------------------

+Table 1.Comparative Analysis of all cases in Bubble Sort
 ![Screenshot (3158)](https://user-images.githubusercontent.com/91931504/207944468-6c695c1b-4b03-4af8-80a3-81b43b3e4e57.png)

 In the Bubble sort we have taken 3 cases and calculated with respect to the time taken for the execution .We observe that case 1 has taken less time and case 2 ,case 3 equal amount of time.
 The graph has plot with respect to time taken and cases.The graph for Bubble sort shown below